 It usually takes clients a few months to complete their homestudy and put together their Dear Birthmother Letter or Parent Profile.

-Our clients’ participating in our Birthmother Outreach Program wait an average of 14.5 months to take home a newborn.
-Some families will connect in a shorter time (6 months) while others will wait longer (24 months).
+Our clients’ participating in our Birthmother Outreach Program wait an average of 15 months to take home a newborn.
+Some families will connect in a shorter time while others will wait longer.
 We believe there is a birth family out there for everyone.
-Meet our families who adopted with the help of Adoption Connection's Outreach Program: 2010 adoptive families Flickr Album, 2011 families Flickr Album, and 2012 families Flickr Album.

 What is a Dear Birthmother Letter or Parent Profile, and how do I write one?